znsio/specmatic-coding-test/README.md

   - specmatic.json

 #### Other Programming Languages Steps
-- Any your choise of programming language and Web API framework.
+- Pick any programming language and Web API framework of your choice.
 - You are expected to implement the missing endpoints.

 ### 4. Part 1 - Definition of Done
-- All 38 tests are passing
+- All 84 tests are passing
 - 100% API Coverage from 1 path is achieved
 - Code changes are committed to your Github repo.

 ### 5. Part 2 - Added mandatory property 'cost' to the ProductDetails schema
 - Update the products_api.yaml OpenAPI specification such that 'cost' is added as a new mandatory property to ProductDetails
-- This will increase the test count to 50 and cause a few tests to fail
+- This will increase the test count to 197 and cause a few tests to fail
 - Update your kotlin code to make all the tests pass again.

 ### 6. Part 2 - Definition of Done
-- All 50 tests are passing
+- All 197 tests are passing
 - 100% API Coverage is still maintained
 - Code changes are committed to your Github repo.